archethic-foundation/archethic-docs/docs/participate/dex/usage/aeSwap.md

 :::

-### Step 2: Finalizing Pool Creation: Confirmation and Validation Steps
+### Step 2: Finalizing Liquidity adding: Confirmation and Validation Steps

-After you submit the pool creation form by clicking the "Create a new pool" button, you will be directed to a confirmation screen.
-This screen serves a critical role in the pool creation process, enabling you to:
+After you submit the liquidity adding form by clicking the "Add liquidity" button, you will be directed to a confirmation screen.
+This screen serves a critical role in the liquidity adding process, enabling you to:

 - **Review Token Ratio**: Examine the initial ratio between the two tokens in your new pool to ensure it aligns with your expectations.
 - **Balance Verification**: Check your account balances before and after liquidity is added to understand the impact of your transaction.